Zalo-MiniApp/zaui-restaurant/README.md

 ## Usage:

-The repository contains sample UI component for building your application.
+The repository contains sample UI components for building your application.
 You might wish to integrate internal APIs to fetch restaurants, menu, booking history,... or modify the code to suit your business needs.

 Folder structure:

 * **`src`**: Contain all logic source code of your Mini App.
-Insdie `src` folder:
+Inside `src` folder:

-	* **`components`**: reuseable components written in React.JS
+	* **`components`**: reusable components written in React.JS
 	* **`css`**: Stylesheets, pre-processors also supported
 	* **`pages`**: a Page is also a component but will act as an entire view and must be registered inside `app-config.json` (https://mini.zalo.me/docs/framework/getting-started/app-config/#pages).
 Sheets (such as `food-picker.tsx`, `booking-detail.tsx`) are also pages, to handle the native back button on Android behavior.
-They won't be registered inside `app-config.json` but in `View` component's `routesAdd` property.
+They won't be registered inside `app-config.json` but in the `View` component's `routesAdd` property.
-	* **`services`**: reuseable logic for complex tasks that should be separated from your component, such as fetching API, get location from Zalo or caching stuff,...
+	* **`services`**: reusable logic for complex tasks that should be separated from your component, such as fetching API, getting location from Zalo or caching stuff,...
 	* **`static`**: contain binary assets of your Mini App, such as icon, background, etc,...
 	* **`utils`**: reusable utility functions, such as distance calculation, notification, etc,...
 	* **`app.ts`**: entry point of your Mini App